andreaSoncco/andreaSoncco/README.md

 More about me:

-Hobbies: music, movies, cicle and go to the cinema with friends
+- Hobbies: music, movies, cicle and go to the cinema with friends.
-Likes: spring, chocolate and color green lemon 💚.
+- Likes: spring, chocolate and color green lemon 💚.
-Phrase "Alway is today" 🍀.
+- Phrase "Alway is today" 🍀.

 ## Skills: